Transform Your Face Shape - Use Foundation and Blush

 Reapply the lighter and darker foundation shades as necessary.
 Brush blusher along the cheekbones.

-Heart Shaped Face To even up a heart shaped face, use a darker foundation shade on the sides of the forehead just above the eyebrows to help reduce the width of the face and on the tip of the chin to make it look less pointed.
+To even up a heart shaped face, use a darker foundation shade on the sides of the forehead just above the eyebrows to help reduce the width of the face and on the tip of the chin to make it look less pointed.

 Dot a lighter shade just above the cheekbones to highlight them.
 Apply your base foundation, blending well into the highlighted and shaded areas.